 Value for Money & Guarantee

-This sleeping bag is approximately $379, so if you’re backpacking on a budget, this may be a little out of your price range.
+If you’re backpacking on a budget, this may be a little out of your price range.
 However, for the quality of the sleeping bag and the lightweight features, it’s well worth the investment.
 This sleeping bag will be by your side for years to come.

 Any Sea to Summit product, including the Spark SP II is provided a warranty against defects in materials and workmanship for the intended life of the product.
 So, you’re given your basic limited warranty which most companies offer to their clients.